Gyoungd/melbourne-transport-accessibility-analysis/README.md

 ---

 ## Core Analytical Questions
 #### Q1.
-Do measurable public transport accessibility gaps exist between Melbourne suburbs?
+Do measurable public transport accessibility gaps exist between Melbourne suburbs when evaluated using service density, service intensity, and route coverage?

-*Which suburbs are well-served, and which are structurally disadvantaged in terms of access to public transport services?*
+*Which suburbs are structurally well-served, and which are underserved when controlling for spatial and weekday service frequency?*

 **Purpose**
-- Identify spaital inequality in service provision
+- Quantify spatial service inequality using multiple complementary indicators
+- Move beyond raw stop counts by incorporating service frequency and route diversity
-- Establish a baseline for equity-focused planning deicisions
+- Provide an analytically robust baseline for transport equity evaluation

+**Key Metrics**

+1. Stop Density
+    <&nbsp;>Number of transport stops per km2 within each SA2.
+    <&nbsp;>Captures infrastructure concentration but not service frequency.

+2. Service Intensity (Weekday Average)
+    <&nbsp;>Average weekday stop-time events per km2.
+    <&nbsp;>Incorporates service frequency and temporal availability.

+3. Route Coverage
+    <&nbsp;>Number or distinct routes service each SA2.
+    <&nbsp;>Reflects network diversity and multimodal connectivity.

 #### Q2.
 How different are the conclusions when accessibility is measured by connectivity rather than stop counts?